lud0/livetweetmap/README.md

 identified by the web socket ID: `ws_id`.

 In turn, the `userstream` instance spawns 2 threads:
-1. a Tweepy twitter live stream listener: filtering only geo tweets whose coordinates fall within a defined geographic region and pushes them in a ws_id-identified RabbitMQ queue
+1) a Tweepy twitter live stream listener: filtering only geo tweets whose coordinates fall within a defined geographic region and pushes them in a `ws_id`-identified RabbitMQ queue
-2. a queue consumer that listens to the ws_id-identified RabbitMQ queue, pops any tweet present and emits them via web socket to the client
+2) a queue consumer that listens to the `ws_id`-identified RabbitMQ queue, pops any tweet present and emits them via web socket to the client

 On the client side, whenever a new tweet event is received via web socket, it is added to the list of tweets and